bracesdev/errtrace/README.md

 as the information is captured incrementally.
-Stack traces pay a fixed cost to capture caller information even if the error is handled immediately by the caller of where the error is created.
+Stack traces pay a fixed cost to capture caller information even if the error is handled immediately by the caller close to where the error is created.

 ### Try it out